daniel-iglesias/alicia/README.md

 ## Description
 ALICIA is a code for calculating heat flux density at tokamak PFCs.
 It is mainly developed for increased accuracy in the measurement of the SOL normal heat flux density at irregular divertor tiles using tempertures acquired by fast IR cameras.

-ALICIA uses MkniX library for generating and solving the 2D numerical FEM models, and is distributed under the GPL v2 license (see License section below).
+ALICIA uses MkniX library for generating and solving the 2D numerical FEM models, and is distributed under the LGPL v2 license (see License section below).

 ## Installation